CSCfi/csc-user-guide/docs/support/tutorials/bioconda-tutorial.md

 ./metabat-2.15/bin/metabat --help
 ```

-Adding the `bin` directory to your `$PATH` will work the same as activating the conda environment in case of direct Conda installation.
+Adding the `bin` directory to your `$PATH` will work the same as activating the Conda
+environment in case of direct Conda installation.

-When the `wrap-container` command finishes, it will show you the `export` command to do this.
-The actual command will depend on the installation directory, but will be something like:
+When the `wrap-container` command finishes, it will show you the `export` command
+to do this.
+The actual command will depend on the installation directory, but will
+be something like:

 ```text
 export PATH=/projappl_12345/metabat-2.15/bin:$PATH